 We do not advise that you buy used hearing aids.
 Since hearing aids can be expensive, often $6,000 or more, it may be tempting to purchase a used pair.
 However, there are several problems with purchasing used hearing aids.

 Having been in the hearing aid industry for over 25 years, Advanced Affordable Hearing is frequently asked if we buy or sell used hearing aids.
 While we do sell some refurbished products, these are lightly used and have been reconditioned to appear almost indistinguishable from new hearing aids.

 That being said, we do not buy used hearing aids from our customers.
 Although there are times when hearing aid owners are looking to sell their expensive used hearing aids, we don't like to get involved with it, and here’s why.

 The Problem with Buying Used Hearing Aids

 Here’s the problem: Most hearing aid manufacturers don't allow the transfer of their warranty from the original owner to someone else.
 This makes it a risky proposition for the buyer, as they are purchasing an item with no guarantee.
 This creates an awful lot of risk, since you're still likely spending a good amount of money for that hearing aid.

-There is also an issue of finding an audiologist to work on used hearing aids.
-Most providers of hearing aids only work on devices they sell or that have a warranty through the manufacturer.
-The used hearing aid you buy is programmed for the individual that originally purchased the device.
-Odds are that whoever had the hearing aid first did not have the exact same hearing deficiency as the person who is buying it.
-Having a device that is not optimized for a specific hearing loss is far from an ideal situation.
-It can even have a negative affect.
+In addition, you may have trouble finding an audiologist willing to work on your newly acquired device.
+Most hearing aid providers only work on devices they sell or that have a warranty through the manufacturer.
+The used hearing aid was programmed for the individual who originally purchased the device, and odds are that whoever had the hearing aid first did not have the exact same hearing loss as you.